 What is their “normal” baseline?
 What is life usually like?
 (This usually gets disturbed pretty early on in the story.)

 What are your character’s relationships with other characters?
 What is the most important relationship?
 The best?
 The worst?
 The most fulfilling?
 The most frustrating?
-The one the character most wants to change?
+The one they most want to change?
 The one that will never change?
 Why?

 What is the character’s unique perspective on life?
 (I will talk more about this when I talk about voice.)

-What is the character’s past?
+What is the hero’s past?
 What is their present?
 What is their future?

 When you’re reading your book over, feel free to use some of the above questions as writing exercises to brainstorm.
 I’ve tried to avoid questions that would trigger simple “yes” or “no” answers.
 Drill deeper than that.
-You probably don’t have to be so thorough about every character in your book.
+You probably don’t have to be so thorough about every person in your book.
+But the above character development worksheet is a good place to start.

 You don’t really need to spend valuable time figuring out the deep, life-defining secret of the guy your character borrows a pencil from on page 37, for example.
-But your main character?
+But your protagonist?
 Yes.
 The important parent/guidance figure?
 Yes.
 The best friend?
 Yes.
 The love interest?
 Yes.
 The enemy?
 Yes.

 When you start brainstorming, you’ll be surprised at what you find out.
 That’s the great thing about creating (See?
 You do get to be creative during revision!).
 When you start thinking about some of these things, your mind will just come up with answers you never anticipated.
 And they’ll feel right.
 Give it a try.
 Maybe answer one of these questions a day.
 When you comb back over your draft, figure out places where you can reveal whatever answers you want your readers to know.